The great questions of the day will not be settled by means of speeches and majority decisions but by iron and blood.

 Meaning

-In the quote “The great questions of the day will not be settled by means of speeches and majority decisions but by iron and blood.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“The great questions of the day will not be settled by means of speeches and majority decisions but by iron and blood.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme